-Whilst we engage with rough sleepers to find accommodation all year round, the winter period can often increase risks to rough sleeper’s health and wellbeing.
+Whilst we engage with rough sleepers to find accommodation all year round.

 During winter months we will consider activating the Severe Weather Emergency Provision (SWEP) protocol when the Met office issues;

-- a red warning for severe weather or extreme cold.
+- a red warning for severe weather including heatwaves and extreme cold.

-- a amber warnings if there is a specific local conditions which would increase the risk to rough sleepers.
+- an amber warning if there is a specific local conditions which would increase the risk to rough sleepers.

 Extreme cold is when the Met Office has forecast that the temperature will be at zero or below for 3 consecutive nights for our area.

-Severe weather is when the Met Office issues a RED warning for our area in relation to rain, snow or wind.
+Severe weather is when the Met Office issues a RED warning for our area in relation to rain, snow, wind or other extreme weather conditions.

 Additional services and in some instances, temporary accommodation, may be offered to people known to be rough sleeping who may otherwise may be excluded from services or where they have already been assessed as no duty to provide housing to.
 This may include rough sleepers that: